pwighton/ci-qms/QM-001--QualityManual.md

 documented in accordance with the Subject Safety and Adverse Event Management Procedure, SOP-008.

-## 8.0 MEASUREMENTS, ANALYSIS AND IMPROVEMENT
+## 8.0 QUALITY OVERSIGHT ACTIVITIES
 ----------------------------------------------------------------------

-__NewInstitue__ **SHALL** establish and maintain procedures for measurement, analysis, monitoring, and improvement.
+__NewInstitue__ **SHALL** establish and maintain procedures for measurement, analysis, monitoring, and improvement of *observational studies* it is conducting or sponsoring.
 Statistical methods and other techniques may be used to demonstrate conformity and effectiveness of clinical investigation conduct.

 These activities, at a minimum, shall include: